NFU calls on government to back proposals to tackle livestock worrying

 Sheep in a field

-The government has announced its support for a bill which would give police greater powers to crack down on irresponsible dog owners whose pets attack livestock.
+The bill, which would give police greater powers to crack down on irresponsible dog owners whose pets attack livestock, follows previous attempts in the past few years to pass similar legislation.

 Government plans to strengthen the law on livestock worrying were stalled when the Animal Welfare (Kept Animals) Bill was withdrawn in June last year.
 Over 20,000 people signed an NFU petition, calling on newly elected PCCs (Police and Crime Commissioners) to implement changes to legislation to prevent dog attacks on farm animals.